Quasi-geostrophic Rayleigh-B\'enard convection on the tilted $f$-plane: Simulation results

 \subsection{Global transport}

-Figure~\ref{fig:nure_vs_rayleigh} shows the global heat and momentum transfer via the quantities $Nu$ and $\convectiveReynolds$ shown as a function of $\wRa$ for different values of $\vartheta_f$.
+Figure~\ref{fig:nure_vs_rayleigh} shows the global heat and momentum transfer via the quantities $Nu$ and $\convectiveReynolds$ shown as functions of $\wRa$ for different values of $\vartheta_f$.
+The Nusselt numbers obtained here for the upright case $\vartheta_f=0$ are similar to those reported elsewhere \citep{vanKan24}, see also \citet{leng26} for their stress-free case with $E=10^{-5}$.
 Both $Nu$ and $Re_\ell$ are found to be monotonically increasing functions of $\wRa$ while, at fixed $\wRa$, both are monotonically decreasing functions of $\vartheta_f$.
 This decrease can be directly associated with the breaking of the horizontal rotational symmetry $\mathcal{R}_\phi$ that results in (i) increased suppression of active convective modes that are not meridionally aligned and therefore do not participate in heat transport, and (ii) the production of meridional heat and momentum fluxes $\langle \overline{\widetilde{v}\theta} \rangle $ and $\langle \overline{\widetilde{v} w}\rangle$ that diminish the available flux for vertical flux transport.
 This is shown in fig.~\ref{fig:baroclinic_fluxes_v_vs_w} illustrating the increasing importance of the meridional flux and its ratio with respect to the vertical flux.

 Asymptotic dissipation-free scaling laws for the global heat and momentum transfer at $\vartheta_f=0^\circ$, as measured by the Nusselt number $Nu$ and the vertical Reynolds number $\convectiveReynolds=w_{\rm rms}$, have been deduced from the CIA balance \citep{AHJPRR20} and are given by $Nu\sim \sigma (\wRa/\sigma)^{3/2}$ and $\convectiveReynolds\sim\wRa/\sigma$.
 The realization of these scaling exponents is known to be impacted by the presence of a large scale condensate.
 Specifically, for $\vartheta_f=0^\circ$ large exponents are observed due to the presence of a LSV \citep{sM21,tO23}.
 To this end we have computed nonlinear regression fits to $Nu$ and $\convectiveReynolds$, assuming power law scaling behaviour; the results of these fits are listed in Table~\ref{tab:NuReScaling}.
 The resulting power law exponent for $Nu$ spans a range both greater and smaller than the dissipation-free exponent of $3/2$.
 This behaviour is consistent with the observed weak departure from the dissipation-free scaling law given by $Nu \sim \wRa^{1.56}$ at $\vartheta=0^\circ$ (Table~\ref{tab:NuReScaling}).
 At the same time the power law exponent for $\convectiveReynolds$ remains greater than unity, indicating enhancement of momentum transport by the condensate that is large enough to offset the attenuation linked to increasing colatitude.
 Notably, at $\vartheta=0^\circ$, a strong departure from the dissipation-free scaling law is observed with $\convectiveReynolds \sim \wRa^{1.33}$ (Table~\ref{tab:NuReScaling}).